mfherman/r-study-group/docs/01-intro-to-r.md

 #### What’s the difference between R and RStudio?

   - R is a programming language
-  - RStudio is a IDE (integrated development environment)
+  - RStudio is an IDE (integrated development environment)
   - Most people use RStudio to interact with the R language

 #### How R is different from Excel/SPSS

   - Code (no menus\!)
+  - Reproducible and transparent
-  - Think about objects and functions instead of one dataset
+  - Think about scripts, objects, and functions instead of one dataset
-  - Reproducible
+      - “Code is real”
   - Free and open source
   - Thousands of add-on packages to do cool stuff
   - Large support and developer community